-• Suspension for the first 50% of the IHSAA sport season (or club sport) contests in the IHSAA sport in which the student has previously participated in.
+Suspension for the first 50% of the IHSAA sport season (or club sport) contests.
+The sport in which the student has previously participated in will take priority over a new sport when determining suspension.
 The student will be allowed to practice but will not be allowed to participate in the first 50% of the scheduled contests of that sport.